TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

    git commit -a

-The :ref:`pre-commit hook <git-setup-precommithook>` automatically generates the `Change-Id: ...` line and fills in a unique id.
+The :ref:`commit-msg hook <git-setup-commit-msg-hook>` automatically generates the `Change-Id: ...` line and fills in a unique id.